Cherriots Wins the 2018 Outstanding Special District Program Award

 Kiki Dohman, a five-year employee of Cherriots, has received a national award for her work in promoting commuting options that reduce traffic congestion in the mid-Willamette Valley.
 The Association for Commuter Transportation honored Dohman as one of its 40 under 40 leaders for 2017.
-Cherriots is best known for its bus service, but Dohman works with Cherriots Trip Choice.
-The Cherriots program supports carpool and vanpool ride matching, as well as biking and walking initiatives.
+Cherriots is best known for its bus service, but Dohman works with the Transportation Options program.
+This Cherriots program supports carpool and vanpool ride matching, as well as biking and walking initiatives.
 The award honors transportation professionals from public and private organizations across the country, who strive to create long-lasting changes within their communities and organizations.
 Dohman is a director and secretary for ACT’s Cascade Chapter, which includes Alaska, Washington and Oregon.
 She has coordinated two conferences for the trade association, each of which drew more than 600 attendees.

 Cherriots recognized at 2017 international transportation conference

-Cherriots Rideshare (now Trip Choice) received international recognition for innovation in transportation demand management work at the Association for Commuter Transportation international conference in Portland.
+Cherriots Rideshare (now the Transportation Options program) received international recognition for innovation in transportation demand management work at the Association for Commuter Transportation international conference in Portland.
 Wander Walks, a downtown Salem walking map, won Rideshare the Commuting Options Award.
 The map has 12 suggested walks that include photos, distance and time estimates, and local sights along the route.
 Salem area residents snapped up several thousand copies of the Wander Walks maps.
 Students from Willamette University’s Master of Business Administration program collaborated with the District to produce the popular map.

 Cherriots honored with Sustainable Fleet Award from the U.S. DOE